manpreetsingharora/blogging-next-app/README.md

 # blogging-next-app

 This is a blogging web application build using next.js.
 This is also my first git repository.<br>
-Author - manpreet singh arora
+Author - Manpreet Singh Arora